c6o/docs/content/references/context-request.md

 | Argument      | Description
 | -------       | -----------
-| filename      | The filename (e.g. public-key.pem) to write your public key to (if not provided, the public key will be copied to the clipboard).
+| key-filename  | The filename (e.g. public-key.pem) to write your public key to (if not provided, the public key will be copied to the clipboard).

 ## Flags